Can’t stay inside all winter…? Richfield has options! Visit our multitude of parks, lakes, and sledding hills with these must-do activities.

 4. Cross-country skiing

-No trail pass required!
-For a convenient ski trail close to home, visit Wood Lake!
-The nature center has two traditional-style ski trails, 1.8 miles and .4 miles, that wind around the marsh and through the woods.
-Free to use.
-Open daily during park hours 5 a.m.-11 p.m; click here for trail conditions and rental information.
+Although rentals are not available for the 2025-26 season, you can still bring your own equipment and hit the ski trails at Wood Lake Nature Center; no trail pass required!
+For a convenient ski trail close to home, visit Wood Lake.
+The nature center has one traditional-style ski trails, 1.5 miles, that winds around the marsh and through the woods.
+Free to use; open daily during park hours 5 a.m.-11 p.m; click here for trail conditions and rental information.

 5. Snowshoeing

 Snowshoes can also be used along the walking paths at Wood Lake!
-First time…?
-Join the Snowshoe Hikes happening on January 18 and February 1 for tips and tricks to make your snowshoeing successful!
+Again, bring your own snowshoes and enjoy the 2-mile trail through woods and marsh.
 Click here for trail conditions and snowshoe rental information.

 Download the Richfield Park List & Map for a full guide of Richfield parks.